- Close section

 - Burns H. Weston, Bessie Dutton Murray Distinguished Professor of Law Emeritus and Senior Scholar and Founder, UI Centre for Human Rights, The University of Iowa, USA

 - Laura Westra, Ph.D., Ph.D.(Law), Professor Emerita (Philosophy), University of Windsor, Canada

 Two issues a year

 ISSN Online 1759-7196

 Individuals: £59/ $117 (online and print); £48/$88 (online only)

 Institutions: £147/$263 (online and print); £129/$212 (online only)

 Single print issue issue: £65/$100

-50% discount when subscribing to all five journals
+50% discount for new subscribers when taking out a subscription to all five journals

-30% discount when you take out a simultaneous subscription to both JHRE and QMJIP
+30% discount for new subscribers when taking out a subscription to both JHRE and QMJIP

 To place a subscription (worldwide):-